ub-math/exam_guides/docs/index.md

 If you can’t find it, contact the course instructor.
 For each math course you are taking this semester, you will use the same PIN for all exams.

 <div class="alert alert-dismissible alert-danger">
 <b>important.</b> Keep the exam PIN private.
-Sharing it with other persons will be considered as an act of Academic Dishonesty
+Sharing it with other persons will be considered as an act of Academic Dishonesty.
-and can make you vulnerable to dishonesty by others.
+It can make you vulnerable to dishonesty by others.
 </div>

 <br/>